nmeri17/suphle-docs/src/docs/v1/quick-start/index.md

 Now, when we open [http://localhost:8080/say/hi](http://localhost/say/hi), we are able to see exactly "Hi" even though it wasn't defined in the route pattern.

+Congratulations?
+Well, not really.
+We were wrong to have verified a successful request through our browser.
+Now, let's do this again; this time, properly

+Navigate to [[the test class]].
+Paste the following test in it

+// test

+Run this in the terminal
+// use same link as above

-Congratulations!
-In your hands lies the power to build the **next big thing.** All that is left is for you to delve deeper into getting a better understanding of the possibilities that can be accomplish with Suphple.
-It has so many other interesting aspects, although the primary one of every web framework is making a request and getting responses back
+And, voila!
+We have a reproducible, irrefutble confirmation that our very first endpoint passes in flying colors.
+Now, we are ready for the serious business -- because, in our hands lies the power to build the **next big thing.** All that is left is for us to delve deeper into getting a better understanding of the possibilities we can accomplish with Suphple

-You can take things easy, [sequentially](/docs/v1/modules) getting your feet wet, or could hop over to [routing](/docs/v1/routing) which we just perused.
+You can either take things easy, [sequentially](/docs/v1/modules) getting your feet wet.
+Or, you can hop right over to [routing](/docs/v1/routing) which we just perused.

 Have a jolly ride.